powerhouse-industries/checkmq/README.md

 ## Changelog

+* 18/06/15: 1.2.0 - Converting to an Node.js module and updating README to include instructions for this
 * 26/03/15: 1.1.1 - Updated README to be more clear on how it works
 * 18/03/15: 1.1.0 - Fixing missing bracket on doc ready function and bumping version number to account for rewritten code
 * 18/03/15: 1.0.6 – Removing forEach method and using a 'for' loop as it's replacement for wider browser support